Lilium N.V. (LILM) Shares Up Despite Recent Market Volatility

-The stock price of Lilium N.V.
-(NASDAQ: LILM) has jumped by 2.50 compared to previous close of 1.26.
-Despite this, the company has seen a gain of 1.69% in its stock price over the last five trading days.
+Lilium N.V.
+(NASDAQ: LILM)’s stock price has plunge by 15.79relation to previous closing price of 1.52.
+Nevertheless, the company has seen a 39.68% surge in its stock price over the last five trading sessions.
 Barron’s reported on 03/15/22 that Electric Plane Maker’s Stock Plummets After Short-Seller Report

 Is It Worth Investing in Lilium N.V.
 (NASDAQ: LILM) Right Now?

-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for LILM is 1.05.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023